erickcestari/erickcestari/README.md

 ## **🕵️‍♂️ About me:**
 * 18 years old ;
 * IT technician and studying information systems ;
-* I'm currently learning ReactJS, NextJS and Typescript ;
+* I'm currently learning React Native, Expo, Prisma and Fastify ;
 * Working as a dev at BrBit Sistemas ;
 * Reading <a href="https://natureofcode.com/">The Nature Of Code </a> and <a href="https://www.amazon.com.br/Entendendo-Algoritmos-Ilustrado-Programadores-Curiosos/dp/8575225634">Learning Algorithms</a> ;